-The dementia overview page looks at meaning of the word dementia, the symptoms and the diseases that cause it.
+The ‘what is dementia’ page looks at the meaning of the word dementia, the symptoms and the diseases that cause it.
 This page covers some of the more detailed facts about dementia including the difference between cortical or subcortical dementia, whether a type of dementia is classified as either primary or secondary dementia and the difference between reversible and irreversible dementia.

 Dementia may be categorised as follows:

 The type of dementia may be classified as either cortical or subcortical depending on which part of the brain is the primary location of dementia.

 Overview of the brain – The cerebrum, is the largest and most highly developed part of the human brain, it accounts for about two-thirds of the brain mass and lies over and around most of the structures of the brain.

 A deep groove that runs from front to back divides the brain into the left and right halves known as the two cerebral hemispheres.
 Each hemisphere is in turn divided into four lobes.

 The surface of the cerebral hemispheres is covered by a thin layer known as the cerebral cortex or simply the cortex.
 It contains billions of brain cells called grey matter.

 Underneath the cortex are bundles of nerve fibres known as white matter, which transport nerve signals between parts of the cortex and from the cortex to other parts of the brain.

 Cortical dementia is typically associated with the brains grey matter.